OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 In this section, we see how to submit a FreeSurfer workflow from your laptop with Fsurf utility.

-**Important note on data privacy**:  `Fsurf` tool is *not* HIPPA compliant.
-(HIPPA, the Health Insurance Portability and Accountability Act, is a federal law written to protect personal medical information.)
-Therefore images must be anonymized and deidentified before they are uploaded to OSG servers as described in [the article on Anonymozing Images](https://support.opensciencegrid.org/support/solutions/articles/12000008493-anonymizing-images).
+**Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by fsurf.
+Images can be anonymized and deidentified before they are uploaded to OSG servers as described in [the article on Anonymozing Images](https://support.opensciencegrid.org/support/solutions/articles/12000008493-anonymizing-images).

 ## Get a Sample MRI file